Louis Vuitton sponsored a Chinese documentary with key stars figures in arts

-Louis Vuitton is a brand that often combine arts and fashion.
-They have partnerships with many artists all around the world and that allow them to use their artistic work in their collections or advertisements.
-The involvement of that luxury brand in art is also showed by the opening of the “Louis Vuitton Foundation”, an art museum opened outside of Paris in 2014, which is increasingly known in the art environment.
+Louis Vuitton is a brand that often combines arts and fashion.
+They have partnerships with many artists all around the world and that allows them to use their artistic work in their collections or advertisements.
+The involvement of that luxury brand in art is also shown by the opening of the “Louis Vuitton Foundation”, an art museum opened outside of Paris in 2014, which is increasingly known in the art environment.

 Photo credit: Louis Vuitton

 Louis Vuitton has to reinforce his online presence to face the increasing numbers of online shoppers in China, because as many luxury fashion houses over there, the brand closed many brick-and-mortar shops last year and may close even more in the coming year.